 Building Proactive Public-Private Partnerships and Cross Organizational Initiatives

-Currently the engaging processes of the iEPN enhancing Disaster Mitigation is comprised of six (6) forceful components that are currently being organized into Public-Private Partnerships
+Currently the engaging processes of the iEPN Network enhancing Disaster Mitigation is comprised of six (6) forceful components that are currently re-organizing Community Resiliency through Public-Private Partnerships

-The highly acclaimed Emergency Preparedness Manual known by many as the "Disaster Guide" is an indispensable part of our public-private partnerships
+The "Disaster Guide" is an indispensable part of our public-private partnerships

-The technology of a interactive "touchscreen Kiosk" creates a portal allowing that allows both public sectors and private sectors to enhance all levels of disaster mitigation
+The technology of an interactive "touchscreen Kiosk" and PPP’s create portals allowing both public sectors and private sectors to enhance all levels of disaster mitigation

 There is Nothing in business today that provides as much economic and social benefit, on as many levels, to as many stakeholders, as strategic public-private partnerships between any combination of the nonprofit, for-profit, education and government sectors when focused on the "Greater-Good"